Grimlin238/Math/ReadMe.md

 # Mathefy
-# Created by Tyion Lashley
+# Created by Tyian Lashley
 This repository contains the files necessary for the Mathefy app.
 Any copying of the code in this repo is strickly prohibited.